wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 I prefer the last method, for the simple reason that I will have the data in a format I can immediately store in a table.

-Considering the load: I will have to go through all the categories I know (211), scroll to the end of the list and get the id's of all the movies and series within that category.
+~~Considering the load: I will have to go through all the categories I know (211), scroll to the end of the list and get the id's of all the movies and series within that category.
 For what I have seen, there are at most 5 different categories, and often there are less.
 Assuming 5 categories per title, currently 3835 titles on the Dutch Netflix, there will be less than 20.000 movie/category combinations.
-That is acceptable.
+That is acceptable.~~

-So, how to do it?
+OK, I was wrong there.
+There are [way more categories](https://www.whats-on-netflix.com/library/categories/) So, how to do it?

 - open Netflix